 The Impact of First Impressions on Hiring

-Do a quick internet search for “the most important things to do at a job interview,” and you’ll no doubt see many results that mention the importance of making a good first impression.
-Advice on making a good impression ranges from picking out the right clothing to making sufficient eye contact to perfecting a strong handshake.
+Do a quick internet search for “the most important things to do at a job interview,” and you’ll no doubt see many results about making a good first impression.
+Advice on making a good impression ranges from picking out the right clothing to perfecting a strong handshake.
 There’s no doubt that hiring managers and recruiters really do care a great deal about first impressions, but there is a strong argument that first impressions are tied to hiring errors more often than any other factor.

 Research has found that most people form impressions about personality based on facial appearance within a few milliseconds of meeting another person.
 Most business owners who’ve had to hire employees know that it’s easy to judge someone based on how they look.
 Maybe you’ve made assumptions about a job candidate’s friendliness or customer service skills based on appearance.
 The problem with this approach is that first impressions are often inaccurate.

 Of course, the fact that first impressions aren’t always accurate doesn’t mean that they don’t have a place in hiring.
 It just means that it’s important for hiring managers and business owners to rely more on data-driven hiring methods than on their first instincts when hiring.
 At SENTIO, we believe that your personal insights are more valuable when paired with pre-hire candidate assessments.
 Learn how first impressions are used during the hiring process so that you can lead your organization towards hiring practices that rely on hard data instead.